 When selecting a new EDI provider, there are many features that you should look for to ensure you are partnering with a company that has the right flexibility and tooling for your business success.

 1. Support for Any Standard or Format

 It is so important that your EDI provider can support any standards or formats that you need (or potentially need).
 This means complying with ANSI X12, EDIFACT, and Tradacoms standards but also supporting other non-EDI formats, including XML, CSV, and JSON files to serve your customers and partners in all the ways they want to communicate.
-Being able to transform and orchestrate any data, regardless of the format, is one of the key features within a modernized EDI platform.
+Being able to transform and orchestrate any data, regardless of the format, is one of the key features of a modernized EDI platform.

 2. Automated Business Processes

 Do you have anyone on the payroll whose job revolves around manual data entry for incoming orders?
 Too many companies do, and scalability during peak seasons or as you grow becomes hiring more workers for manual data work.
 And that’s no way to scale.
 When organizations are relying on outdated, pieced-together, or legacy EDI technology, employees spend countless hours on manual tasks that prohibit them from focusing on core business objectives.
-Modern integration technology enables seamless B2B communication that doesn’t require human intervention and that supports business process automation.
+Modern integration technology enables seamless B2B communication and EDI order processing that doesn’t require human intervention and that supports business process automation.
 Your EDI technology should be helping you accelerate the order-to-cash process using pre-configured EDI maps, not bogging it down.

 3. End-to-End Visibility

-Visibility around the execution of your EDI processes – and to know when to act on errors and failed transfers – is extremely valuable.
+Visibility around the execution of your EDI processes – and knowing when to act on errors and failed transfers – is extremely valuable.
 But it’s understanding the demand for your goods and services, including which trading partners are doing the most business and how and when they’re ordering, helps you better understand your important ecosystem relationships.
 Custom-coded, one-off, and point-to-point B2B solutions create data silos that don’t offer comprehensive governance and transparency.
 EDI service providers must provide dashboards for business and technical users to gain customer insight and intelligence and make more informed business decisions.